nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 - Updated examples on Medication Dispense List
 - Added MedicationDispense.quantity coded data requirements
 - Clarification on use of Medication.form
-- Amendments to the Emergency Supply example scenario, including supply of both insulin and needles
+- Amendments to the Emergency Supply example scenario, including supply of both insulin and needles, and amendements to the ITK Header example
 - Updated Indication to an optional data item for medication supply events

 ## 1.2.2-Private-Beta ##